Leading from Love: putting love at the heart of your leadership

 Week 3: In what ways is it tricky or problematic to bring love into the workplace?
 And why?
 What blocks or enables love in you, and in your organisation?

-Week 4: What do we mean by love, part 1.
+Week 4: What do we mean by love?
 What does it mean for you personally, for the team you lead or are part of, and for your organisation?

-Each session will be a mix of input, paired conversation, breakouts and whole group discussion plus some experiential activity.
+Each session will be a mix of input, paired and small group conversation, whole group discussion plus some experiential activity.
+And there will be heaps of relevant resources and additional material provided for each week of the programme.

 Working with other leaders from different sectors and organisations, there will be;